obiwanjacobi/Zsharp/docs/dotnet.md

 Public instance methods are represented as (`self`) bound-functions.

 Public static methods are normal functions with the name of the class prefixed to the method name.
+(How do we parse back a `ConsoleWriteLine` to `Console.WriteLine`?)
+The import statement can contain the static class name and will expose all its static members (`import System.Console` allows `WriteLine("")`).
+Using an import alias is also supported on a per function (method) basis (`import ConsoleWriteLine = System.Console.WriteLine`).

 Public extension methods are represented as self-bound (this) functions (if we can detect those).